NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 * **Normal Coordinate** - Decimal coordinate notation.
 * **WKT POINT**

-The order in which the coordinates are captured is determined by ***Coordinate order (Not used with MGRS, UTM, WKT, GeoJSON &amp; Plus codes)*** and are one of the following:
+The order in which the coordinates are captured is determined by ***Coordinate order (Not used with MGRS, UTM, UPS, WKT, GeoJSON &amp; Plus codes)*** and are one of the following:

 * **Lat, Lon (Y,X) - Google Map Order**
 * **Lon, Lat (X,Y) Order**.

-* ***Coordinate capture delimiter (Not used with MGRS, UTM, WKT, GeoJSON &amp; Plus codes)*** - Specifies the delimiter that separates the two coordinates.
+* ***Coordinate capture delimiter (Not used with MGRS, UTM, UPS, WKT, GeoJSON &amp; Plus codes)*** - Specifies the delimiter that separates the two coordinates.
 The options are:
     * **Comma** - Specifies a comma separator
     * **Comma Space** - This is a comma followed by a space.
     * **Tab** - This useful if you are pasting the coordinates into two columns of a spreadsheet.